How to Get an Illinois Resale Certificate [2023 Guide]

-When a business purchases inventory to resell, they can do so without paying sales tax.
-In order to do so, the retailer will need to provide an Illinois Certificate of Resale to their vendor.
+A resale certificate allows a business to purchase merchandise tax-free from suppliers for the purpose of reselling the merchandise.
+In order to not pay sales tax, the retailer will need to provide an Illinois Certificate of Resale to their vendor.

 What is a Certificate of Resale?

 When retailers purchase products to resell, they often don’t pay sales tax to the supplier on the purchase.
 The sales tax will still be paid, but instead of the retailer paying the state sales tax, the retailer charges sales tax to their customer on the final value of the merchandise.
 The collected sales tax is then sent by the retailer to the Illinois Department of Revenue.